 The original Hometown Heroes Banner Program first displayed in Harrisburg, PA in 2006 with 367 banners the first year and 512 banners the second.

-Vietnam Moving Wall Ceremony, Sunday, September 24th at 10:00am in front of the War Memorial Building.
+Vietnam Moving Wall, Wednesday, September 24, at 10:00, front of War Memorial

-Veterans Day Ceremony, Saturday, November 11th at 11:00am outside the War Memorial Building.
+Veterans Day Ceremony, Tuesday, November 11, at 11:00, front of War Memorial

 The Danbury Council of Veterans consists of 6 veterans organizations.
 The Council is responsible for making arrangements for and conducting all Veterans Memorial ceremonies in Danbury.
 In addition, the Danbury Council of Veterans is responsible for organizing and carrying out the Memorial Day Parade.
 The Council meets on the 3rd Monday of every month (7:00 pm at the Patrick R. Waldron Veterans Hall in Rogers Park) to review and discuss details of upcoming ceremonial events.